Simple, minimally invasive treatment for bladder leaks

 You may be a candidate if you:

-• Have urgency and leaks (UUI) despite trying lifestyle changes and/or medications, or you cannot tolerate medication side effects.
+Have urgency and leaks (UUI) despite trying lifestyle changes and/or medications.

-Small, gentle pulses are delivered to the tibial nerve just above your ankle.
+Gentle stimulation is automatically delivered to the tibial nerve just above your ankle.
 That nerve connects into the network that influences bladder activity.
-By modulating these signals, the therapy can reduce urgency and leakage episodes in appropriate patients.
+By modulating these signals, the therapy reduces urgency and leakage episodes in patients.

 Answers to common questions about Altaviva

-• Coverage policies update after new FDA approvals.
-Our team will verify benefits and obtain any required prior authorization before scheduling.
+Coverage policies continue to update for this novel therapy.
+Our team will verify benefits and obtain any required prior authorization before scheduling the procedure.
+The procedure code is 0816T.
+It is covered by Medicare and many commercial plans.

 How this compares to other options

-• Lifestyle & pelvic-floor PT – first-line for many patients.
+Lifestyle & pelvic-floor Physical Therapy – first-line for many patients.

-• Sacral neuromodulation – implant placed in the upper buttock area; effective for many with OAB but involves a different anatomic approach.
+Sacral neuromodulation – a pacemeker is placed in the upper buttock area; effective for many but requires 2 phases of procedures and sedative and/or general anesthesia.

 What to expect